This post may contain affiliate links. Please see our disclosure policy.

-- Lettuce: Shredded iceberg or hearts of romaine are classic choices for a Taco Salad.
+- Lettuce: Shredded iceberg lettuce or hearts of romaine are classic choices for a Taco Salad.
 While I love the nutritional benefits of dark leafy greens, they are not ideal for the flavors in taco salad.
 Plus iceberg or romaine give this salad a crisp crunch, adding texture to the salad.

 - Toppings: This is where you can let your imagination go wild.
-Add chopped onions, avocado, cheese, olives, peppers, corn, cilantro, anything you like to your tacos!
+Add chopped onions, avocado, cheese, olives, peppers, corn, cilantro, or anything you like to your tacos!
+Some additional favorite taco salad toppings are Guacamole or Corn Salsa.

 - Tortilla Chips: Tortilla chips are a must for taco salad.
 Use your favorite brand of tortilla or corn chips.